MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/containerinstance.md

    If, however, you want to run **multiple commands** with (potentially) multiple arguments, you must execute a shell and pass the chained commands as an argument.
 For example, this executes both an `echo` and a `tail` command:

    `command = ['/bin/sh', '-c', 'echo FOO BAR && tail -f /dev/null']`
 * [Environment variables](/azure/container-instances/container-instances-environment-variables) - Two environment variables are specified for the container in the container group.
-Use environment variables to modify script or application behavior at runtime, or otherwise pass dynamic information to an application running in the container
+Use environment variables to modify script or application behavior at runtime, or otherwise pass dynamic information to an application running in the container.
 * [Restart policy](/azure/container-instances/container-instances-restart-policy) - The container is configured with a restart policy of "Never," useful for task-based containers that are executed as part of a batch job.
-* Operation polling with [AzureOperationPoller][AzureOperationPoller] - After the create method is invoked, the operation is polled to determine when it has completed.
+* Operation polling with [AzureOperationPoller][AzureOperationPoller] - After the create method is invoked, the operation is polled to determine when it has completed and the container group's logs can be obtained.

 <!-- SOURCE REPO: https://github.com/Azure-Samples/aci-docs-sample-python -->
 [!code-python[create_container_group_task](~/aci-docs-sample-python/src/aci_docs_sample.py#L155-L215 "Run a task-based container")]